Decolonization: Aspects

 Typical challenges of decolonization include state-building, nation-building, and economic development.

 State-building

-After independence, the new states needed to establish or strengthen the institutions of a sovereign state – governments, laws, a military, schools, administrative systems, and so on.
+After independence, the new states needed to establish or strengthen the institutions of a sovereign state, i.e. governments, laws, a military, schools, administrative systems, and so on.
 The amount of self-rule granted prior to independence, and assistance from the colonial power and/or international organizations after independence, varied greatly between colonial powers, and between individual colonies.

 Except for a few absolute monarchies, most post-colonial states are either republics or constitutional monarchies.
 These new states had to devise constitutions, electoral systems, and other institutions of representative democracy.